Estuary

 Talend introductory image

-Talend, also now part of Qlik, has two main products—Talend Data Fabric and Stitch, which is ELT.
+Talend, now part of Qlik, has two main products—Talend Data Fabric and Stitch, which is ELT.
 Talend Data Fabric is a data integration platform that, like Informatica, is broader than ETL.
 It also includes data quality and data governance capabilities.

 Pros